October 2015 marked the 15th anniversary of UNSCR 1325 and the Women, Peace and Security Agenda.

-WILPF and partners engaged in many ways for the 2015 High Level Review.
-WILPF hosted the Women Peace to Stop War conference in The Hague in April 2015 as a civil society prep conference for October High-Level with session on the Global Study.
-In addition, WILPF hold three consultations with civil society - two in New York and one in The Hague.
+WILPF and partners engaged in many ways for the 2015 High-Level Review.
+WILPF hosted the Women Peace to Stop War conference in The Hague in April 2015 as a civil society prep conference for October High-Level with a session on the Global Study.
+In addition, WILPF holds three consultations with civil society - two in New York and one in The Hague.
 We published an independent report featuring recommendations and good practices from various civil society organizations, academics and research institutes for the Global Study.

 - Focus on gaps and commitments related to leadership to ensure more consistent and systematic attention, action and follow-up on Women, Peace and Security matters.

-- Realize and get pledges to mobilize resources dedicated to women and peace.
+- Realise and get pledges to mobilize resources dedicated to women and peace.

 - Focus on action and implementation, not celebration or ceremony.